erikssource/jdbidemo/article/springbootandjdbi.md

 CREATE INDEX idx_order_line_product_id ON order_line(product_id);
 ```

 This is a pretty straightforward implementation of our model.
-We're using uuids for our ids and we're created indexes for the join columns.
+We're using uuids for our ids and we've created indexes for the join columns.
 The primary keys will have indexes so we don't need to create those.
 We also create some unique indexes on fields that need to be unique.

 We're not using foreign key constraints in this schema.
 You can find plenty of debates on the merits of using or not using foreign key constraints online, but not using them suits the purposes of this demo.
 Since that means we also don't have cascading deletes, we'll add a couple more migrations with procedures to help with deleting.